Flowers2Algernon/flowers2algernon.github.io/_posts/2024-06-26-Linked List Advanced.md

 Use normal simulation:

 Initially, the temporary pointer 'cur' points to the dummy head node.

 - The first step is to move the temporary pointer 'cur' to point to the second node.
-- The second step is to make the 'next' pointer of the first node point to cur's next(which was saved in the first step).
+- The second step is making the 'next' pointer of the first node point to cur's next(saved in the first step).
 - The third step is to make the pointer of the second node point to the first node.

 ![062602](https://raw.githubusercontent.com/Flowers2Algernon/flowers2algernon.github.io/main/assets/images/062602.png)